-‘Evolutionism’ is the doctrine that the history of the universe was determined solely by natural causes; that these causes eventually gave rise to the earliest form of life; and that all subsequent organisms descended from that first simple organism.
-The beginning of all things is dated to about 13 billion years ago and the origin of the Earth to about 4.5 billion years ago.
+Evolutionism is the doctrine that the universe had a natural origin, that natural causes eventually gave rise to the earliest form of life, and that all subsequent organisms descended from that first simple organism.
+The beginning of all things is dated to about 13 billion years ago and the Earth’s origin to about 4.5 billion years ago.
 From their different perspectives, modern cosmology, biology and geology have all contributed to the story.
-The term ‘Darwinian’ refers to the fact that some of the biological foundations for modern evolutionism were laid down by Charles Darwin.
+The term Darwinian refers to the fact that at least some of the biological foundations of this framework were laid down by Charles Darwin.

 The ‘ism’ at the end of the word denotes a belief system.
-Evolutionism is therefore not the mere acceptance of the observational fact that organisms have changed over time and new species have arisen from old.
-Rather, it interprets this process of species diversification as evidence that all diversity goes back to a single species, and that species as they evolved were continually upgrading their biological programs.
-It is a theory, one that (a) rests on the observational fact that species must have multiplied, (b) proposes a mechanism for the fact (the natural selection of chance variation), and then (c) links all organism, from the simplest to the most complex, into a genealogical continuum of ‘numerous, successive, slight modifications’.
+Evolutionism is not just the acceptance of the fact that organisms have changed over time and new species have arisen from old.
+Rather, it interprets the process of species diversification as evidence that all diversity goes back to a single species, and that species as they evolved were continually upgrading their biological programs.
+The interpretation (a) rests on the evidence that species multiplied, (b) proposes a mechanism for the multiplicity (natural selection of chance variation), and then (c) links all organisms, from the simplest to the most complex, into a genealogical continuum of numerous, successive, slight modifications.

-Creationism is also a belief system, and therefore not to be confused with acceptance of the observational fact that organisms show design.
-One can draw the conclusion that organisms were created without believing that they were created in their present form or that the universe came into existence only 6-10,000 years ago, looking much as it does now.
+Like evolutionism, creationism is a belief system.
+One can conclude that organisms came into being by creation without believing that they were created in their present form, or that the universe came into existence only 6-10,000 years ago and looked then much as it does now.

-Evolutionism and creationism are em- broiled in a propaganda war.
-Champions of Darwinism claim that ‘evolution is a fact’ and dismiss creationism as religion masquerading as science.
-Champions of creationism, conversely, claim that Darwinism is a pseudo-religion: if one interprets the facts in accordance with the Bible, it becomes clear that God made the world and Noah’s Flood produced its fossils.
-In their sense of conviction and unwillingness to look for common ground, both sides are similar to each other.
+Evolutionism and creationism are embroiled in a propaganda war.
+Champions of Darwinism claim that evolution is a fact and dismiss creationism as religion masquerading as science.
+Champions of creationism claim that Darwinism is a pseudo-religion: if one interprets the facts in accordance with the Bible, it becomes clear that God made the world and Noah’s Flood produced its fossils.
+In their sense of conviction and unwillingness to look for common ground, each side resembles the other.
 It is not only creationists who start from a fixed position and then look for facts to support it.

 What, then, makes a theory scientific?
-Perhaps it is the reliance on data gathered by scientific methods?
-Perhaps it is the investigation and explanation of physical processes in terms of cause and effect.
-We don’t have to come up with a definitive answer, but one characteristic a scientific theory must have is the capability of being falsified.
+Reliance on data gathered by scientific methods?
+The investigation and explanation of physical processes in terms of cause and effect?
+We don’t have to produce a definitive answer, but one characteristic a scientific theory must have is the capability of being falsified.
 The crux of the matter is not whether there is evidence which the theory satisfies – other theories may be able to do the same – but whether evidence exists which contradicts the theory.

-And both have been falsified, notwithstanding that they continue to be advocated as vigorously as ever.
-Adherents believe in them and promote them for all they are worth despite their having failed as scientific theories.
+But both have been falsified, notwithstanding that they continue to be advocated as vigorously as ever.
+Adherents promote them for all they are worth despite their having failed as scientific theories.
 Both beliefs – as each party indeed says of the other – function as myth, satisfying the basic questions about where life came from and where it is going, and determining how reality is perceived.
 They provide the rules which govern the interpretation of everything else.
-As they go to the core of one’s being, they are immune from investigation and generate only taboos.
+Going to the core of one’s being, they are immune from investigation and generate only taboos.

-If the two doctrines are both wrong, there must be a third possibility, as succeeding parts of this website argue.
-The following summaries are restricted to showing just how comprehensively current theories have been falsified.
+If the two doctrines are both wrong, there must be a third possibility, as argued by this website.
+The following summaries show just how comprehensively current theories have been falsified.